 While all efforts will be made to contact students after graduation, if the students cannot be contacted or if students choose not to participate in manuscript preparation, the advisors reserve the right to submit the work for presentation/publication as the primary author(s) with the students acknowledged for their assistance in data collection and analysis or listed as contributing authors, whichever most appropriate.

 I have read this policy and agree to it.

+Student signature Date

+Print Name

-Faculty Advisor Signature
+Faculty Advisor Signature Date

+Print Name

 Table of Contents